 Sautéed Bok Choy

 Bok choy is the perfect vegetable for a healthy side dish.
-This easy recipe is flavored with garlic, ginger, and a drizzle of sesame oil.
+This recipe is flavored with garlic, ginger, and a drizzle of sesame oil.
+Try it with our easy chicken teriyaki recipe.

 This was featured as part of our Chinese New Year Dishes photo gallery.